32tarcan/Hacker-News/README.md

 - QuestionDetail: A view for displaying additional information about a specific question.
 It displays the question's description, sample input and output, and other details.

 - HackerRankAPI: A class for calling the HackerRank API.
-It is used by the QuestionList view.
+It is used by the QuestionList view

 ![HaclkerNews](https://user-images.githubusercontent.com/101280910/222900823-bbec042c-c2cf-4622-a17e-3f6af70229a3.gif)